devinhalladay/ggersh.github.io/README.md

 Personal Website

 Need some fixing on...
--Make email form look better
+\n-Make email form look better
--May need formatting to fit every sized screen
+\n-May need formatting to fit every sized screen
--Make code more readable
+\n-Make code more readable
+\n-Fix ugly font of about me section